ibm-cloud-docs/openpages/iam_synch_users_groups.md

 When a user has no other enabled profiles available, a fallback profile is used.
 A fallback profile allows a user who is either not associated with any profile, or whose profile is disabled or deleted, to log in to {{site.data.keyword.openpages_short}}.

-When you are provisioning the service, you select the solutions you want from a list.
-The first solution you selected on the list determines which master profile is used as the fallback profile.
+When you are provisioning the service, you select the solutions that you want from a list.
+The first solution that you selected on the list determines which master profile is used as the fallback profile.
 For example, if you select the Business Continuity Management (BCM) and Financial Controls Management (FCM) solutions when you provisioned the service, the BCM Master profile is the fallback profile.

 Users are assigned role templates through their group associations.